vastgroup/vast-tools/README.md

 		- C3: percent of complex reads is > 50%.
 		- NA: low coverage event.
  	* inc,exc: total number of reads, corrected for mappability, supporting inclusion and exclusion.

-### Simplifying Combine Table

-As per release v1.3.0, VAST-TOOLS comes with a script to simplify and filter the table obtained in ``combine``, to make it more compatible with most R standard analyses.
-This module is called ``tidy``, and it parses INCLUSION tables (from ``combine``) event by event, printing out only the PSIs (i.e. no quality score) for those events that pass certain filters.
-Therefore, two main parameters need to be specified: (i) the minimum number of samples in which the event has sufficient read coverage (either as ``--min_N``, absolute number of samples, or as ``--min_Fr``, fraction of the total samples), and (ii) the minimum standard deviation of the PSIs of the events among the samples with good coverage (``--min_SD``).
-Several other parameters can be specified: ``--noVLOW``, excludes samples with VLOW coverage; ``--p_IR``, excludes samples that do not pass the binomial test for IR; ``--onlyEXSK``, only AltEx events are considered.
-For any given event, samples that do not meet the mininum coverage cut-off will be assigned a PSI = NA.

-``tidy`` can also be run using a config file (``--groups FILE``), in which TWO groups of samples are provided using the following format:

-	Sample1\tGroupA
-	Sample2\tGroupA
-	Sample3\tGroupB
-	...

-In this case, ``tidy`` will apply the defined filters to each group independently (and only to the samples listed in the config file).
-Both groups have to pass those filters.
-This option is useful if, for instance, the user needs to compare two groups with multiple samples using standard statistical tests.
-E.g. when comparing 50 patients vs 60 controls, the use may decide to run ``tidy`` with ``--min_N 10`` and run a Mann-Whitney U-test on the filtered output in which at least 10 samples will have sufficient read coverage in each of the groups.

 Investigating event-level conservation
 --------------------------------------